lostphilosopher/wyattandersen-jekyll/_posts/2016-07-21-getting-started-with-devops.md

 > From wikipedia: "DevOps (a clipped compound of development and operations) is a culture, movement or practice that emphasizes the collaboration and communication of both software developers and other information-technology (IT) professionals while automating the process of software delivery and infrastructure changes.
 It aims at establishing a culture and environment where building, testing, and releasing software can happen rapidly, frequently, and more reliably."
 [1]

 DevOps, like any other buzzword, represents a powerful tool and a dangerous trap.
 Sometimes simultaneously.
-Getting started down the right path, especially at a large organization can be daunting task.
+Getting started down the right path, especially at a large organization can be a daunting task.
 DevOps requires buy in, people skills, technical skills, and a commitment to improvement, iteration, communication, inclusivity, and learning.

 There are many right ways to take the first step.
 In what follows I offer how I've done it, as a framework for how I believe you can do it.